 You’ll need the same information whether you apply in person, over the phone or through the financial institution’s online banking platform.
 You can fund your opening deposit with money from another account, cash, a check or even a credit card at some banks.
 Some banks offer promotional bonuses for account holders who set up direct deposit.

 Applying for a business checking account can be a lengthier process and requires additional documents.
 Whether you open a business checking account or business savings account, banks must provide documents to government agencies that verify your business and the people affiliated with it.

-These are the documents needed to open a business bank account:
+Here are the documents you need to open a business bank account: